Monday, May 4

 Crystal Bridges Museum of American Art (Directions)

 FCCM 2020 Call for Ph.D.
 Forum Submissions

 The IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM) is the original and premier forum for presenting and discussing new research related to computing that exploits the unique features and capabilities of FPGAs and other reconfigurable hardware.

 FCCM 2020 will include a Ph.D.
-Forum, co-located with Demo Night on May 4th, 2020.
+Forum, co-located with Demo Night.
 This is an excellent chance for Ph.D. students who have not yet published to present research ideas, plans, preliminary results, and meet the FCCM community.
 This is also a good opportunity for more senior students to present an overview of their evolving body of work, an excellent step towards preparing a dissertation.
 The forum will provide feedback and attention from the community of academic and industry attendees.

 To encourage participation in the Ph.D.
 Forum, authors of accepted submissions will qualify for discounted conference registration.

 All deadlines apply to the Anywhere on Earth (UTC – 12) timezone